triSYCL/triSYCL/doc/architecture.rst

   is the SYCL-specific pass generating the SPIR 2.0-style LLVM IR output.
 Since it generates LLVM IR with the version of the recent LLVM used, it is quite more modern that the official SPIR 2.0 based on LLVM 3.4 IR.
-So it is a SPIR "de-facto", which is nevertheless accepted by some tools.
-But by using a down-caster, it could probably make some decent official SPIR 2.0 encoded in LLVM 3.4 IR).
-Or using a SPIR-V back-end could generate some SPIR-V code.
+So it is a SPIR-df (*de facto*)", which is nevertheless accepted by some tools.
+But by using a bitcode down-caster, it could probably make some decent official SPIR 2.0 encoded in LLVM 3.4 IR.
+Otherwise a SPIR-V back-end could generate some SPIR-V code from this.

 Testing infrastructure